YengHer919/CS146/README.md

 then it would be used to increment the next sum variable.
 After a couple attempts of getting the beginning 0 1 1, I quit and searched it up.
 With a simple if statement in the beginning I got everything to turn out good.

+# CS146 HW 5
+For this homework I compared the elements of the runtimes to the masters theorem and replaced the vairbales within the formula to produce my answers.
+For part 2, I went line by line and analyzed how many times each line would be run, then I made it a reccurrence relation and found its upper, middle, and lower bounds.

+# CS146 HW 5
+We did this lab in class, by applying log principles to the problems, we can break them down and make them easier to comapre.
+For some, it was just intuition. (ex: 2^2n vs 2^n).
+For part 2, I went line by line and analyzed how many times each line would be run, then I made it a reccurrence relation and found its upper, middle, and lower bounds.